Swallowing Disorders Treatment in Wichita, KS

 - Stent placement

-For questions regarding these procedures, or other concerns regarding the function of your esophagus, please contact KU Wichita Gastroenterology today to schedule an appointment with one of our experienced specialists.
+For questions regarding these procedures, or other concerns regarding the function of your esophagus, please contact KU Wichita Gastroenterology today to schedule an appointment at our gastroenterology office in Wichita, KS.
 You may request a consultation by calling (316) 293-3455.